Understanding the Essentials of Book Printing in Self-Publishing

 Create your design

 You can now create your design.
-Focus on the portion of the design that will be the front cover, (remembering can later crop that for the ebook version).
+Focus on the portion of the design that will be the front cover, (remembering you can later crop that for the ebook version).
 When possible, continue your design across the full width of your canvas.
-For tips on how to create an impressive design, see “A Matter of Trust – Making Your Cover Match Your Genre” article in May’s issue.
+For tips on how to create an impressive design, see “A Matter of Trust - Making Your Cover Match Your Genre” article in May’s issue.

 Use one template to create your design.
 Designers report that they typically use the KDP template, finding it easier to let them place the barcode.
 However, if you want to place the barcode specifically, then start with the Ingram Spark template.